Wild inference for wild SVARs with application to volatility-based IV: Analytical and bootstrap inference on IRFs

-for some of kernel function $K(\cdot)$ and bandwidth sequence $B_T$. \begin{thm} Suppose Assumptions \ref{ass:instuments}-\ref{ass:SSW} hold.
-Then for any bandwidth sequence satisfying $ B_T^2 /T\to 0$, we get $\hat\Omega\pTo\Omega$. \end{thm} \begin{proof} See Appendix Section \ref{sec:app_proof_hac} \end{proof} Even though we had to modify the original proofs of \cite{andrews1991heteroskedasticity} to account for the nonstationarity of $y_t$, the asymptotic theory for optimal selection of kernels and bandwidths still holds.
-This is because the infeasible analog of $\hat\Omega(H)$ that uses the true $H$-step innovations $\eta_t(H)$ has the same properties regardless of the presence of unit roots and deterministic trends in the VAR model.
-In particular, one can use the conventional rule $ B_T= \{0.75 \sqrt[3]{T}\}$ that is appropriate for the Bartlett kernel.
+for some kernel functions $K(\cdot)$ and bandwidth sequences $B_T$. \begin{thm} Suppose Assumptions \ref{ass:innovations}-\ref{ass:SSW} hold.
+Then, for any bandwidth sequence satisfying $ B_T^2 /T\to 0$, we obtain $ \widehat\Omega_T\pTo\Omega$. \end{thm} \begin{proof} See Appendix Section \ref{sec:app_proof_hac} \end{proof} Since we are estimating $\Omega$ of a stationary mixing process $\xi_t$, we suggest using the conventional rule for HAC inference, $ B_T= \{c \sqrt[3]{T}\}$, which is appropriate for the Bartlett kernel.\footnote{In our simulations, we use $c=0.75$ as the rule of thumb \citep{stock_watson_2021_intro_econometrics}.}

-Recent literature emphasized the fact that when data is very persistent, HAC estimators do not perform well \cite[see, for example][]{lazarus2021size}.
+Recent literature emphasizes that when data is very persistent, HAC estimators do not perform well \cite[see, for example][]{lazarus2021size}.
 In particular, in the near-to-unity asymptotics, one should use a very large bandwidth $B_T$ to control the size of $t$ tests.
 This is not the case under our Assumption \ref{ass:innovations}.2 (weak dependence) for the innovations $\eta_t$.
-If, in addition, the innovations are two-sided MDS, then \cite{montiel2021local} showed that one can use $B_T=0$ for inference on individual coefficients $\hat C_h$.
-However, even under these stronger assumptions, the joint inference on the entire vector $\theta(H_1)$ still requires $B_T$ to grow with the sample size to account for the potential presence of conditional heteroscedasticity of unknown form.
+If, in addition, the innovations are two-sided MDS, then \cite{montiel2021local} showed that one can use $B_T=0$ for inference on individual coefficients $\widehat C_h$.
+However, even under these stronger assumptions, joint inference on the entire vector $\theta $ still requires $B_T$ to grow with the sample size to account for the potential presence of conditional heteroscedasticity of unknown form.